abhijitkar10/S1-T3-RPMS/README.md

       - **Speed Calculation:** Calculates and displays the athlete’s speed in real-time, helping them gauge their pace and make adjustments as needed.
       - **Time Tracking:** Records the duration of the workout, allowing users to analyze their pace and improve their running strategy.
       - **Calories Burnt Calculation and Display:** The system provides an estimate of how many calories the athlete has burned during the session.
+    3.**Time Monitoring System :** It includes a stopwatch that activates when the athlete starts their activity.
+This stopwatch is vital, as multiple components in the system depend on it.
+It continuously tracks the duration of the workout and is essential for calculating key performance metrics, including speed, distance covered, and calories burned.
+Its integration ensures real-time accuracy and consistency, supporting other features like heartbeat monitoring and the  pedometer.
+This allows athletes to receive precise feedback on their performance and make informed adjustments during their sessions.

-    3. **Alarm System:** An integrated alarm system is triggered when the heart rate enters the red state.
+    4. **Alarm System:** An integrated alarm system is triggered when the heart rate enters the red state.
 This alarm acts as a critical safety feature, alerting the athlete to take immediate action to prevent potential health risks.

-    4. **End of Session Summary:** At the conclusion of each workout session, the system provides a comprehensive end-of-session summary.
+    5. **End of Session Summary:** At the conclusion of each workout session, the system provides a comprehensive end-of-session summary.
 This summary includes:
     - Average heartbeat
     - Peak heartbeat
     - Total distance covered